optro-cloud/trello-powerup-full-sample/README.md

 * Azure - [Azure Container Instances](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-tutorial-prepare-app)
 * Google Cloud (GCP) - [Cloud Run](https://cloud.google.com/run/docs/deploying)
 * Heroku - [Using the Heroku Container Registry](https://devcenter.heroku.com/articles/container-registry-and-runtime) or [Use heroku.yml to automate build/deployment](https://devcenter.heroku.com/articles/build-docker-images-heroku-yml)

-### Coming Soon...

-The following features are coming soon:

-* Trello Power-Up Generator - This npm package will enable you to make new Trello Power-Ups by answering simple questions on the command line.
-* Monetization Support - We will be expanding this template project to include monetization support by using the [Optro Marketplace platform](https://www.optro.cloud).

 ### Where can I get assistance?